 Empirical Review

-Ecopreneurship stands as one of four major entrepreneurial paths based on Schaper's (2002) analysis.
-The basic type of venturing focuses on starting a business to make money.
-Intrapreneurship applies to established large companies that initiate new business units and produce fresh products.
+Based on Schaper's (2002) analysis, entrepreneurship is one of the four major entrepreneurial paths.
+The basic venture focuses on starting a business to earn money.
+Intrapreneurship applies to large established companies that initiate new business units and produce fresh products.
 The third category deals with running nonprofit organizations as social entrepreneurs.
-The main focus is the fourth kind of entrepreneurship: environmental/green entrepreneurship or ecopreneurship which involves establishing green companies that follow environmentally-friendly business standards.
-The green economy is given more weight in the 17 Sustainable Development Goals (SDGs) that were agreed at the UN Sustainable Development Summit in 2015.
+The main focus is the fourth kind of entrepreneurship, environmental/green entrepreneurship or ecopreneurship, which involves establishing green companies that follow environmentally friendly business standards.
+The green economy is given more weight in the 17 Sustainable Development Goals (SDGs) agreed upon at the UN Sustainable Development Summit in 2015.
 These objectives recognize that sustainable development cannot be achieved through economic growth in isolation from social and environmental concerns.
-In addition to causing a nation to fall behind in sustainable development, the absence of innovative, entrepreneurial new enterprises in sustainable management can exacerbate the state of the environment (Saleem et al., 2018).
-This kind of entrepreneurship makes the connection between business and sustainability management.
+In addition to causing a nation to fall behind in sustainable development, the absence of innovative and new entrepreneurial enterprises in sustainable management can exacerbate the state of the environment (Saleem et al., 2018).
+This type of entrepreneurship creates a connection between businesses and sustainability management.

-The significance of ideas such as ecopreneurship must be considered in light of the growing environmental issues facing the globe today.
-Ecoprenuership studies originated more than two decades ago, anyhow, but there is still an absence of a well-accepted definition of ecoprenuership (Ljungkvist & Andersén, 2021).
-According to Isaak (2016), ecoprenuership refers to a bridge between environmental development and economic growth to achieve long-term benefits and sustainability for society and the economy.
+The significance of ideas such as ecopreneurship must be considered in light of the growing environmental issues facing the world.
+Ecoprenuership studies originated more than two decades ago, but a well-accepted definition of ecoprenuership (Ljungkvist & Andersén, 2021).
+According to Isaak (2016), ecoprenuership refers to the bridge between environmental development and economic growth to achieve long-term benefits and sustainability for society and the economy.
 Companies and economies gain a competitive advantage more easily through ecopreneurship, as today's standard economic approach, "take, make, and dispose," puts our global economic future at risk (Geissdoerfer et al., 2017).
 When governments support ecopreneurship, they help businesses and the environment work together toward long-term economic success (Wang et al., 2021).

-The aim of sustainable development is to meet the present demand without sacrificing the ability to meet the own needs for the future.
-Ecopreneurship advocates this idea.
-Ecopreneurs reduce environmental damage and social inequality while promoting long-term economic prosperity by incorporating environmental concerns into corporate operations.
-Ecopreneurs typically stimulate innovation by developing and using cutting-edge, environmentally friendly products, services, and technologies (Gunawan et al., 2021).
-This encourages the transition to a green economy, providing opportunities for sustained economic growth, job creation, and an improvement in living standards.
+The aim of sustainable development is to meet the present demand without sacrificing the ability to meet future needs.
+Eco-entrepreneurship advocates this idea.
+Ecopreneurs reduce environmental damage and social inequality, while promoting long-term economic prosperity by incorporating environmental concerns into corporate operations.
+Ecopreneurs typically stimulate innovation by developing and using cutting-edge environmentally friendly products, services, and technologies (Gunawan et al., 2021).
+This encourages the transition to a green economy, providing opportunities for sustained economic growth, job creation, and improvements in living standards.

-The majority of entrepreneurship literature published in the past few years has focused on urban entrepreneurship (Buzohera & Mwakipesile, 2024), shifting its analysis away from the characteristics of the entrepreneur to how various actors find, act upon, assess, and take advantage of opportunities to establish new ventures, models, and strategies for generating value that includes financial, social, and environmental aspects.
-Rural entrepreneurial activity has, however, received little attention in the literature on entrepreneurship, particularly in developing nations, and there is still little theoretical and empirical research on the subject (Pato & Teixeira, 2018).
-Therefore, in rural areas with inadequate institutions, rural entrepreneurship is essential to eliminating inequality and extreme poverty (Sutter et al., 2019).
+The majority of entrepreneurship literature published in the past few years has focused on urban entrepreneurship (Buzohera & Mwakipesile, 2024), shifting its analysis away from the characteristics of the entrepreneur to how various actors find, act upon, assess, and take advantage of opportunities to establish new ventures, models, and strategies for generating value that include financial, social, and environmental aspects.
+Rural entrepreneurial activity, however, has received little attention in the literature on entrepreneurship, particularly in developing nations, and there is still little theoretical or empirical research on this subject (Pato & Teixeira, 2018).
+Therefore, entrepreneurship is essential in rural areas with inadequate institutions, rural entrepreneurship is essential to eliminate inequality and extreme poverty (Sutter et al., 2019).
 Additionally, it contributes to the development of a sustainable and inclusive future, particularly in emerging countries (Mishra & Debata, 2020).
-Therefore, there is a research gap to explore ecoprenuership in relation to rural livelihood, especially in developing nations.
+Therefore, there is a research gap in exploring ecoprenuership in relation to rural livelihoods, particularly in developing nations.